randomdude999/ybfc/v2/readme.rst

 through rax or similar.

-Linux's x86-64 memory map means that the largest block that is suitable for the tape is 32TiB, so this is the tape size limit.
+Linux's x86-64 memory map means that the largest block that is suitable for the tape is 16TiB, so this is the tape size limit.
 This would be a lot larger with 5-level page tables, but well, I don't have a CPU that supports them so I can't test it.
-Also note that due to the memory map, the maximum size of the emitted executable code is around 32TiB aswell.
+Also note that due to the memory map, the maximum size of the emitted executable code is around 32TiB.

 x86-64 makes branches to more than 2GB away a bit difficult.
 Nevertheless, the compiler can emit any possible loop, as long as the full program fits within the